 A federal court judge asked the Trump administration Friday to figure out if the president really wants to declassify material about the investigation into Russian involvement in his election.

 The U.S. Department of Justice was given until noon on Tuesday, Oct.
-20, to have either President Trump who someone who has spoken to him submit a declaration explaining his true intentions.
+20, to have either President Trump or someone who has spoken to him submit a declaration explaining his true intentions.

 Mr. Trump said last week on Twitter he “fully authorized the total Declassification of any & all documents” about what he called the “Russia Hoax,” resulting in the judge to seek clarification.